SCOPE OF THIS CHAPTER

 Isolation is very real for those who have escaped a forced marriage or the threat of one.
 For many, running away is their first experience of living away from their family, friends and their usual environment.
 They often live in fear of their own families who may go to considerable lengths to find them and ensure their return as a way of restoring family honour.
 See Honour Based Violence Abuse Procedure.

 Women, men and younger members of the family can all be involved in perpetrating the abuse.
 Offences that may be committed include; common assault, grievous bodily harm, harassment, false imprisonment, kidnap, threats to kill and murder.
 There may be instances of child trafficking.
-See Safeguarding Children Who May be Victims of Modern Slavery (have been Trafficked) Procedure.
+See Responding to Adult and Child Victims of Modern Slavery (Documents Library, Guidance Documents) .

 Perpetrators may take victims abroad for the purpose of forced marriage, under the pretext of a family holiday, a wedding or illness of a grandparent/family member.